 - Facilitate the development of a system of portable benefits that follow workers as they move across jobs or out of the workforce to start a business.

 - Provide tax incentives to new businesses to offset health care costs.

 - Among those who have seriously considered entrepreneurship but ultimately decided against starting a business, 20% cited the need for health care coverage as a reason.
 Women were more likely to identify this a reason for not pursuing entrepreneurship than men were.

 - A 2010 study found that increased tax deductions for health insurance for self-employed workers increased the likelihood of new business creation.

-- Research found that prior to the passage of the Affordable Care Act (ACA), self-employed workers were twice as likely to be uninsured, and that those who had employer health insurance were 2.5 to 3.9 percentage points less likely to create a new business.
+- Research found that prior to the passage of the Affordable Care Act (ACA), self-employed workers were twice as likely to be uninsured, and workers who had employer health insurance were 2.5 to 3.9 percentage points less likely to create a new business.

-- Furthermore, research shows that the ACA has led to a 3% to 4% increase in self-employment.
+- Furthermore, research shows the ACA has led to a 3% to 4% increase in self-employment.